delabassee/jekyll-now/_posts/2020-10-27-Helidon-cheat-sheet.md

 </p>
 <br>

-As a reminder, Java SE Preview Features should explicitly be enabled at both compile-time and run time.
+As a reminder, Java SE Preview Features should explicitly be enabled at both compile-time and run-time.
 This is done by simpling passing the `--enable-preview` flag to the javac compiler, or to the JVM.
 For more details on Java SE Preview Features, check this [article](https://blogs.oracle.com/javamagazine/the-role-of-preview-features-in-java-14-java-15-java-16-and-beyond).

 <h3>Compile-time</h3>